 After a student attends the Orientation Meeting, they 1) will be able to self-enrol in their courses for the year, and 2) are expected to meet with their supervisor and begin planning their research project.

 No, it is not possible to defer your offer for Honours.

 Category A (as defined by the Faculty of Science):

 An offer in one year is not an unconditional guarantee of admission in any subsequent year.
 Should a successful applicant decide to decline their place in the Honours year they may re-apply for any subsequent year but will be assessed as an external applicant.
 Eligibility requirements for external applicants are not the same as for internal applicants.
 Places for external applicants, if any, are subject to the availability of appropriate research and supervision resources and will be assessed on the basis of academic merit.
-More information about applying as an external applicant can be found here.

 Category B (as defined by the Faculty of Science):

 Single degree students are expected to undertake Honours directly after completion of Stages 1-3 of their embedded degree.
 Dual degree students may – with the approval of the non-Science Program Authority – undertake Honours at a later stage of their embedded degree, which may or may not be immediately after completion of Stages 1-3 of their Science component.
 Students wishing to take a break from studying before entering their Honours year must be transferred to the relevant pass degree in order to graduate.
 They would then apply, as an external applicant, for the stand-alone, one-year Bachelor of Psychological Science (Honours) program when they are ready to resume studying.